Star Wars: Knights of the Old Republic

-Star Wars: Knights of the Old Republic (KOTOR) is a media franchise of space western role-playing video games created and developed by BioWare, which have seen releases on the Xbox 360, Microsoft Windows, OS X, Xbox One, and android.
+Star Wars: Knights of the Old Republic (KOTOR) is a media franchise of space opera role-playing video games created and developed by BioWare, which have seen releases on the original Xbox, Microsoft Windows, OS X, Xbox One, Xbox Series X/S, IOS, Android and Nintendo Switch.
 The franchise takes place in the fictional universe of Star Wars by George Lucas.

 The first title, and subsequent massively multiplayer online role-playing game series, was developed by BioWare while the second was done by Obsidian Entertainment per LucasArts' request.
 All were published by LucasArts.
 The video game series is based on an earlier comic book series; the franchise includes a subsequent new comic book series.
 Both comic series were published by Dark Horse Comics and act as prequels to the video games.

-With the discontinuation of the Expanded Universe on April 25, 2014, and rebrand as Star Wars Legends, the Knights of the Old Republic multimedia project is the only remaining source of Legends content.

 Gameplay

-The games: system is based on Wizards of the Coast's Star Wars Roleplaying Game, which is based on the d20 role-playing game system derived from the Third Edition Dungeons & Dragons rules.
+The game's system is based on Wizards of the Coast's Star Wars Roleplaying Game, which is based on the d20 role-playing game system derived from the Third Edition Dungeons & Dragons rules.
 Combat is round-based; time is divided into discrete rounds, and combatants attack and react simultaneously.
 However, the number of actions a combatant may perform each round is limited.
 While each round's duration is a fixed short interval of real time, the player can configure the combat system to pause at specific events or at the end of each round.